f3d-app/f3d-website/dev/GOVERNANCE.md

 ### 1.5.
 Sponsor

 Sponsor are users that are currently sponsoring the project.
-They are acknowledged as such in each release and on [discord](https://discord.f3d.app).
-Sponsoring can be done either one-time or monthly.
-One-time sponsor will only be considered sponsor until the next release.
-See the detail on our [sponsor page](https://github.com/sponsors/f3d-app).
+They are acknowledged as specified in our [donation page](https://meakk.github.io/f3d-website/thanks).

 ### 1.6 Industry sponsor

 Industry sponsor are company that are currently sponsoring the project.
-They are acknowledged as such in each release and in the [README.md](https://github.com/f3d-app/f3d/blob/master/README.md) of the project with an appropriate logo.
-Potential industry sponsor should reach out to maintainers.
+They are acknowledged as specified in our [donation page](https://meakk.github.io/f3d-website/thanks).

 ## 2. Decisions